jasonwpost/software-engineering-principles/README.md

 * Program to an interface, not an implementation: Best to keep things flexible.
 This principle ensures behaviours of classes can be changed at run time.
 * Favour composition over inheritance: Has-a relationships can be better than Is-a relationships.
 * Strive for loosely coupled designs between objects that interact: they allow for more flexibility and minimise interdependence.
 * Classes should be open for extension but closed for modification.
 This is usually done through abstract classes with specifics being defined in implementations.
-A key principle in the decorator class
+A key principle in the decorator class.

 ## Warnings about applying design patterns